IOCoin/DIONS/src/dvm/dvmc/docs/VM_Guide.md

 # DVMC VM Implementation Guide {#vmguide}

-> How to add DVMC charerface to Your DVM VM implementation.
+> How to add DVMC interface to Your DVM VM implementation.

 ## An trans_log

-You can start with [the trans_log implementation of DVMC VM charerface in C++](@ref trans_log_vm.cpp).
+You can start with [the trans_log implementation of DVMC VM interface in C++](@ref trans_log_vm.cpp).

 ## VM instance

 The VM instance is described by the ::dvmc_vm struct.
 It contains the basic static information about the VM like name and version.
-The struct also includes the VM methods (in form of function pocharers) to allow the Host to chareract with the VM.
+The struct also includes the VM methods (in form of function pointers) to allow the Host to interact with the VM.

 Some methods are optional.
 The VM must implement at least all mandatory ones.